Showing the User Library on macOS

 Protecting sensitive documents on macOS

 A computer is a great place to store sensitive data.
 Banking details, financial records, business and personal documents can all be neatly tucked away in folders and easily recovered when we need them most.
-Because we trust our computer with much (if not all) of our professional and personal data, there are a few simple measures that can easily be followed to keep everything where it should be - In our, and only our possession! »
+Because we trust our computer with much (if not all) of our professional and personal data, there are a few simple measures that can easily be followed to keep everything where it should be - In our, and only our possession!
+In this blog, I have already given some tips to help protect your online activities.
+In this post, i’d like to outline a few simple things we can do to protect our offline data.

 Apps may be selling your private data